-We take a ride up the small 1920s funicular (the conductors seem to be of this vintage also) to the astonishing functionalist Resurrection Church, begun in the 1930s but only recently completed.
+Next we climb the stairs to the astonishing functionalist Resurrection Church, begun in the 1930s but only recently completed.
 From its promenade roof we gain a spectacular view of the region.

 The morning ends with a visit to the M.K.
 Ciurlionis Art Gallery, which contains almost all the surviving works by the Lithuanian mystic and modernist painter and composer.
 His legacy, both in music and in painting, is a remarkable expression of Lithuanian culture.